 Safety zone, safety line, buffer zone and walking zone must be designed with dimensions indicated in the drawing.
-Furniture zone dimensions may be reduced dependent on forecasted passenger flow and type of the station.
-In cases when furniture zone dimensions are decreased, furniture and shelters must be placed in platform pockets.
+Furniture zone dimensions may be reduced dependent on forcasted passenger flow and type of the station.
+In cases when furniture zone dimensions are decreased and requirements of the PRM TSI cannot be met, furniture and shelters must be placed in platform pockets.